Hynniewtrep National Liberation Council: Funding and sourcing of weapons

 Over the years, HNLC built ties with the other secessionist organizations operating in North-East India, including the National Socialist Council of Nagaland-Isak-Muivah (NSCN-IM), the National Democratic Front of Bodoland (NDFB), the National Liberation Front of Tripura (NLFT) and the United Liberation Front of Asom (ULFA).
 NSCN provided it moral, physical and financial support in its initial days.

 The organization has obtained the Chinese weapons sold by the Wa tribe of Burma.
 These weapons were brought to the black arms markets in Bandarban and Sylhet of Bangladesh via Manipur and Mizoram, after being picked along the Indo-Myanmar border.

 HNLC runs several businesses in Bangladesh, including a stone quarry in Jaflong and several betel nut plantations.

 Decline

 Several of the HNLC members have surrendered over the years.
 Julius K Dorphang, the former chairman of the outfit, who surrendered in 2007, claims that "HNLC is nothing now", with only 55 cadres left in Bangladesh as of 2010.
 He later became a politician, and successfully contested Meghalaya Legislative Assembly elections in 2013.

 HNLC has expressed desire to hold political dialogues with the Meghalaya Government, including in August 2010.
 The Shillong Khasi Jaintia Church Leaders Forum was designated as the official negotiator with HNLC.

+As of 2025, the HNLC now only has 20 cadres left with most of them operating from hideouts in Bangladesh and now are desperately trying to recruit new cadres but most of tries are unsuccessful.